JoaoLopesF/SPFD5408/README.md

 If you download any code that uses Adafruit Libraries, please verify it:

-- Pinout XM XP, must be:
+—-  Pinout XM XP, must be:

 	#define YP A1  // must be an analog pin, use "An" notation!
 	#define XM A2  // must be an analog pin, use "An" notation!
 	#define YM 7   // can be a digital pin
 	#define XP 6   // can be a digital pin

+	(please verify it, if only a blank screen or noise is showed or touch doesnt works)

 —- Calibrate before run